torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 Note: this section covers a few more aspects than the TL;DR and does things in a slightly different order.
-That's in your interest, to make sure you notice early if an issue that looks like a Linux kernel problem is actually caused by something else.
+That's in your interest, to make sure you notice early if an issue that looks like a GNU/Linux kernel problem is actually caused by something else.
 These steps thus help to ensure the time you invest in this process won't feel wasted in the end:

- * Are you facing an issue with a Linux kernel a hardware or software vendor provided?
-Then in almost all cases you are better off to stop reading this document and reporting the issue to your vendor instead, unless you are willing to install the latest Linux version yourself.
+ * Are you facing an issue with a GNU/Linux kernel a hardware or software vendor provided?
+Then in almost all cases you are better off to stop reading this document and reporting the issue to your vendor instead, unless you are willing to install the latest GNU/Linux version yourself.
 Be aware the latter will often be needed anyway to hunt down and fix issues.

- * Perform a rough search for existing reports with your favorite internet search engine; additionally, check the archives of the `Linux Kernel Mailing List (LKML) <https://lore.kernel.org/lkml/>`_.
+ * Perform a rough search for existing reports with your favorite internet search engine; additionally, check the archives of the `GNU/Linux Kernel Mailing List (LKML) <https://lore.kernel.org/lkml/>`_.
 If you find matching reports, join the discussion instead of sending a new one.